 Reply: As the reviewer suggested, we applied for another profile data during the study period (See Table R3 below).
 This test gives us the similar results with our manuscript.
 Thank you.

 Table R3.
-Root mean square error and mean bias error for six retrieval algorithm evaluated against four ozone-sonde measurements which were launched at daytime of May 2016.
+Root mean square error and mean bias error for six retrieval algorithm evaluated against four radiosonde measurements which were launched at daytime of May 2016.
 Top skill scores are highlighted by bold fonts.